 University of York Symphony Orchestra – Saturday 11 March 2017

-We know that this must be an uncertain time for many of you, as you await further updates about A-levels, grade calculations and your university future.
-We want to help: if you have any queries about your offer, or any suggestions for resources you’d like to see here, please get in contact with our Admissions Tutor, Mark Hutchinson.
+If you have any queries about your offer or any suggestions for resources you’d like to see here, please get in contact with our Admissions Tutor, Mark Hutchinson (email@example.com).

-You can also follow us on Twitter and Facebook for ongoing updates about the Department and how we’re responding to the current COVID-19 outbreak.
+You can also follow us on Twitter and Facebook for ongoing updates about the Department and how we’re responding to the Covid-19 outbreak.